-“Botellón” literally translates as “big bottle” and comes from the bottles of alcohol that young people typically bring with them to unofficial celebrations that take place in city streets, plazas, parking lots and around the most popular pubs and discoteques.
+“Botellón” literally translates as “big bottle” and comes from the bottles of alcohol that young people typically bring with them to unofficial celebrations that take place in city streets, plazas, car parks, beaches, waste ground and around the most popular pubs and discotheques.

 Young people across Spain are accustomed to going out at night with their friends and staying out much later – even at relatively young ages – than many parents from other parts of the world are prepared to accept for their children.
 However, this is a deeply rooted part of the culture and doesn’t necessarily imply that kids are doing anything they shouldn’t be.
 Not all of them are caught up in the “botellón” drinking sprees.